 Create Learning Experiences that Make the Training Stick

-The goal of phishing simulation campaigns is to educate employees on how to spot a phishing email and to change the ‘urge to click’ behaviour that fraudsters rely on.
-To ensure a memorable and effective learning experience, a phishing simulation platform should provide a ‘point of need’ learning experience.
+The goal of phishing simulation campaigns is to educate employees on how to spot a phishing scam and to change the ‘urge to click’ behaviour that fraudsters rely on.
+To ensure a memorable and effective learning experience, a phishing simulation platform should provide a ‘point-of-need’ learning experience.

 Typical elements of this type of interactive learning are the presentation of a warning notice, relevant infographic, survey to capture metrics for further tailoring of training, etc., to any employee who fails to spot a phishing email.

-This point of need will explain what has happened and the dangers associated with a phishing email.
+This point-of-need will explain what has happened and the dangers associated with a phishing scam.
 Some advanced systems will take this one step further and educate the employee on avoidance strategies to help prevent future phishing attempts.